All Products

 QPS

-The number of requests per second (QPS) for the service.
-The number of requests is calculated separately by response code.
-If the service contains multiple instances, this metric indicates the total number of requests sent to all instances.
-1d offset indicates the QPS data from the same time on the previous day, which can be used for comparative analysis.
+Requests per second for the service.
+Requests with different return codes are calculated separately.
+For services with multiple instances, this metric is the sum across all instances.
+The 1d offset indicates QPS data for the same time on the previous day for sequential analysis.

 Response